How One 23-Year-Old Woman Is Breaking Barriers In A Male-Dominated Industry

 5:30 – 6:30 A.M.: While rice is cooking and boiling over because I forget to watch it, I make a to-go green tea latte for work (yes, I told you I’m obsessed) and finish putting my lunch together so I can grab it when I’m ready to leave for work.

-6:30 – 7:30 a.m.: I make a to-do list and prioritize tasks I need to get done for that day and how long I estimate each task taking.
-I organize my Outlook calendar and plot when in my day I’ll be able to accomplish certain tasks outside of attending meetings and other work activities.
+6:30 – 7:30 a.m.: I make a to-do list and prioritise tasks I need to get done for that day and how long I estimate each task taking.
+I organise my Outlook calendar and plot when in my day I’ll be able to accomplish certain tasks outside of attending meetings and other work activities.

 I’m someone who writes everything down on paper to keep a thorough agenda and remember things that pop into my head.
 I keep a detailed work/lab notebook that I carry around with me everywhere.
 I read it in the morning to make sure I haven’t missed any future tasks I need to accomplish.
 Then, I go through emails and make sure I am organized for the day.
 My goal is to always have a plan going into work so that I have structure and productivity, or else I’ll get lost in the little tasks and lose track of time.